 - In the page menu on the left-hand side, click Campaigns.

 - Select the campaign that you want to edit.

 - Click Settings in the page menu for this campaign.

-- Open Bidding, then click Change bid strategy.
+- Open Bidding and then click Change bid strategy.

 - Click Save

-Your target ROAS is the average conversion value (for example, revenue) that you'd like to get for each pound that you spend on ads.
-Try setting a target ROAS based on the historical conversion value per cost data for the ad groups or campaigns that you'd like to apply this strategy to.
-As a rule of thumb, look into the average conversion value divided by cost from the last four weeks.
+Your Target ROAS is the average conversion value (for example, revenue) that you'd like to get for each pound that you spend on ads.
+Try setting a Target ROAS based on the historical conversion value per cost data for the ad groups or campaigns that you'd like to apply this strategy to.
+As a general rule, look into the average conversion value divided by cost from the last 4 weeks.

-Bear in mind that the target ROAS that you set may influence the conversion volume that you get.
+Keep in mind that the Target ROAS you set may influence the conversion volume that you get.
 For example, setting a target that's too high may limit the amount of traffic that your ads get.
-Learn more about target return on ad spend (ROAS) bidding
+Learn more About Target ROAS bidding

 - Consider giving the bid strategy 15 days to run before you evaluate its performance.
 Allowing this time to pass gives the strategy time to adapt.

 - Make sure that you have enough data to evaluate the strategy’s performance.
 Consider reviewing your data weekly as opposed to daily, especially if there's little traffic.